mtulio/ansible-role-cloud-iam/README.md

 =========

-Ansible role to manage Identity and Access Management resources in your Cloud Infrastructure, both Unix-based systems and Cloud service provider - Now we are supporting AWS (please help us to improve =] )
+Ansible role to manage Identity and Access Management resources in your Cloud Infrastructure, both Unix-based systems and Cloud service provider.

+Now we are supporting AWS - please help us to improve =]

 Requirements